tonypunnacherry/Pizza-Launcher/README.md

 # Pizza Launcher
 This is a planned project that will create a unique Minecraft Java game launcher and potentially an in-game client as well.
-The main goal is to save players time in setting up different profiles of the game and help keep settings updated across versions.
+Currently, organizing different modded instances/versions of the game is pretty challenging (requires you to download the game, open it, install Fabric, open it with Fabric, populate the profile folder, load in the mods, then finally open the game).
+My goal is to make all of this happen with the click of one button!
+I wish to save players time in setting up different profiles of the game and help keep settings updated across versions.
 (Example: 1.8.9 client with mods for legacy PVP or a 1.16.1 client for speedrunning).

 ## Concept
 1. Users will be able to create "profiles" with their favorite versions and mod settings